 Treatment of Program Income

 Program income can be handled in one of four ways, depending on the sponsor’s policies or the terms and conditions of the award.
-The four methods are listed below and examples are provided in Exhibit I. Program income earned during the project period is retained by the recipient and can be used in the following ways:
+The four methods are listed below and examples are provided.
+Program income earned during the project period is retained by the recipient and can be used in the following ways:

 - Additive Method: Income is added to the funds committed to the project by the sponsor (and the University if cost share is included) and used to further eligible project activities or objectives.